flochtililoch/homebridge-misfit-bolt/README.md

 ```

+**Note:**
+On OSX, the `id` field is a UUID which differs from the bluetooth address.

-#### `name`:
+#### `name`

 Name of your Bolt, as you want it to appear in your Homekit supported app.

+### Optional properties

+#### `timeout` (in milliseconds, optional, default to `1000`)

+Time after which homebridge will abort any pending interaction with the bulb, such as connecting or setting values.

-#### `disconnectTimeout`: (optional, default to 10000)
+#### `disconnectTimeout` (in milliseconds, optional, default to `10000`)

-Time in millisecond after which homebridge will disconnect from the bulb, so that it can be discovered by other BLE enabled devices (useful if you want to keep using the original Misfit Bolt app in parallel of using homebridge).
+Time after which homebridge will disconnect from the bulb.
+Useful if you want to keep using the original Misfit Bolt app in parallel of using homebridge.
+Next time a command is sent via homebridge, a reconnection will be attempted.

 # TODO

+- Move implementation that keep track of state, and allows manipulation of Hue / Brightness / Saturation to [`misfit-bolt`](https://github.com/flochtililoch/misfit-bolt) module.
-Unit tests.
+- Unit tests.